piriya33/CDC_Wordpress/wp-content/plugins/login-customizer/readme.txt

 == Upgrade Notice ==

-= 2.1.2 =
+= 2.1.3 =
-* Update immediately - compatible with 5.6 and bugfix release.
-Introducing New features and settings panel.
+* Update immediately - compatible with 5.7

 == Changelog ==

+= 2.1.3 - 2021-04-17 =

+* Enhancement: Compatible with <a href="https://wordpress.org/plugins/two-factor/" rel="plugin">2FA Two Factor Authentication</a> plugin.
+* Compatibility: Compatibile with WordPress 5.7.
+* Compatibility: Compatible with PHP 8.0.

 = 2.1.2 - 2021-02-20 =

 * New Feature: Introducing new control for customizing privacy policy link on login page.

 = 2.1.1 - 2021-01-27 =

 * New Feature: Introducing new Login Customizer settings page.
 * New Feature: Introducing "Remember Me" option already checked on login form.
 * New Feature: Introducing "Custom Register Password Fields" which creates custom password field so you don't have to reset the password for the first time through a link in order to login (settings will be shown only if you enable register users for your site).